matchboxdesigngroup/universal-analytics/readme.txt

 * Disable tracking for administrators
 * ...and more to come.

-If you don't already have your Tracking ID For more information Universal Analytics visit: [Google Analytics](http://www.google.com/analytics)
+If you don't already have your Tracking ID or for more information about Universal Analytics visit: [Google Analytics](http://www.google.com/analytics)

 We would like to give special credit to Audrius Dobilinskas.
 Our plugin is based on his version of [Google Universal Analytics](http://wordpress.org/plugins/google-universal-analytics) which provides several more advanced features as well as being able to use the "Classic" version of Google Analytics as well as being able to add your own custom snippets.